Lydster/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+Describe sets up an entire test suit, and it sets up a single test.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+If you test for the features and outcomes that you've planned on, you won't end up with something different than what you initially set out to build.

 1. Mention three types of automated tests.

+snapshot testing, dom node testing, and mock function testing

 ## Project Set Up